jxxcarlson/scripta-compiler/mkdocs/docs-scripta-compiler/lx.md

         | Filled
     ```

-It is used in parsing source text into blocks and
+    It is used by the primitive block parser and
     is needed to handle nested blocks.

+## Primitive Block Parser

+The parser is defined in
+module `Parser.PrimitiveLaTeXBlock`.
 Lists of lines of text are parsed into lists
 of primitive blocks by the function

 ```